RexfordEssilfie/evently_app/README.md

 This application is a part of an individual project for a Software Design and Development class, focusing on web development.

-Evently is a social media platform where individuals can easily create and share events to any and everyone.
+Evently is a social platform where individuals can easily create and share events to any and everyone.

 ## Homework Completed: 8/8 🎉
 This project is now considered complete for all CSC-324 class intents and purposes!